Itvisors/mendix-NativeFontAwesomeButton/README.md

 In the container with conditional visibility FontAwesomeInitialized=true, place the normal page content and use this widget to show icons.

 ## Known issue with action property
 Currently, choosing 'Save changes' as action causes an error: Can't find variable: closePage.
 This is not specific to this widget, it happens to default buttons as well.
-Use a nanoflow instead.
+Until the issue is fixed, use a nanoflow instead.